BruningLab/warpDOCK/README.md

 **Retrieving the results and compiling into a CSV file with maximum and minimum values over a specified number of poses**

-The program "FetchResults.py" is used to scrape through the logs file for each ligand and strip out the binding scores (kcal/mol) and write maximum and minimum values to a CSV file.
+The program "FetchResults" is used to scrape through the logs file for each ligand and strip out the binding scores (kcal/mol), and write maximum and minimum values to a CSV file.
 The number of poses refers to the range e.g., the top pose and the next 3 poses.

 ```
-./FetchResults.py
+FetchResults

 options:
   -h, --help        show this help message and exit